Denpasar

 With the rapid growth of the tourism industry in Bali, Denpasar has encouraged and promoted business activities and ventures, contributing to it having the highest growth rate in Bali Province.
-The population of Denpasar was 725,314 at the 2020 Census, down from 788,445 at the 2010 Census due to pandemic outflow, despite having hit 879,098 in 2015, while the metropolitan area centred on Denpasar (called Sarbagita) had 2,388,680 residents in 2020.
-Pandemic and travel related closures has further exacerbated the population loss, with mid 2022 estimate of 653,136 people.
+The population of Denpasar was 725,314 at the 2020 Census, down from 788,445 at the 2010 Census due to pandemic outflow; the official estimate as at end 2024 was 670,210.
+The Denpasar metropolitan area centred on Denpasar (called Sarbagita) had 2,187,198 residents in end 2024.
+The COVID-19 pandemic and travel related closures has further exacerbated the population loss.

 Etymology

-The name Denpasar – from the Balinese words "den", meaning north, and "pasar", meaning market – indicates the city's origins as a market-town, on the site of what is now Kumbasari Market (formerly "Peken Payuk"), in the northern part of the modern city.
+The name Denpasar – from the Balinese words "dén", meaning north, and "pasar", meaning market – indicates the city's origins as a market-town on the site of what is now Kumbasari Market (formerly "Peken Payuk"), in the northern part of the modern city.

 History

+Founder

+The city of Denpasar was founded by I Gusti Ngurah Made Pemecutan who was a descendant of Puri Pemecutan of Badung.
+The name Denpasar emerged when the area which was previously known as the Badung region was led by two sub-kingdoms in Badung, namely Puri Pemecutan and Puri Jambe Ksatrya.
+According to the researcher of the history of Denpasar City who is also a professor of history at the Faculty of Letters, Udayana University, AA Bagus Wirawan, at that time there were two palaces which indicated the existence of two governments, namely Puri Alang Badung and Puri Pemecutan.

 Colonial era

-In the 18th and 19th century, Denpasar functioned as the capital of the Hindu Majapahit Kingdom of Badung.
-Thus, the city was formerly called Badung.
+In the 18th and 19th centuries, Denpasar functioned as the capital of the Hindu Majapahit Kingdom of Badung, thus the city's former name being Badung.
 The royal palace was looted and razed during the Dutch intervention in 1906.
 A statue in Taman Puputan (Denpasar's central square) commemorates the 1906 Puputan, in which as many as a thousand Balinese, including the King and his court, committed mass suicide in front of invading Dutch troops, rather than surrender to them.

+Tuban Airfield, now part of Denpasar International Airport, opened in 1931.
+It was seized by the Imperial Japanese forces in 1942 during World War II.

 Independence era

-In 1958, Denpasar became the seat of government for the Province of Bali.
+In 1958, Denpasar became the seat of government for the province of Bali.
 It remained the administrative centre of both Badung Regency and the City of Denpasar.

 Both Denpasar and Badung Regency have experienced rapid physical, economic, social, and cultural growth.
 Denpasar has become not only the seat of government, but also the centre of commerce, education, industry, and tourism.